Originally published: June 2026

 • Beyond 94 is an interactive website teens can use to monitor progress on the Truth and Reconciliation Commission’s 94 Calls to Action.

-• Indigenous myths and misconceptions is a series of fact sheets that can help teens bust myths about Indigenous peoples and foster understanding and compassion.
+• Indigenous myths and misconceptions is a series of fact sheets that can help teens debunk myths about Indigenous people and foster understanding and compassion.

 Teach your teen to stand up to injustice

 Acknowledge that still today, Indigenous people face racism, discrimination, and historical trauma.
-Talk with them about how all people in Canada deserve to be treated with fairness, justice, and kindness.
+Talk with them about how all people deserve to be treated with fairness, justice, and kindness.

 For example, they can: